-- For at least 90 days if you have committed your first violation of an out-of-service violation order. - For at least one year if you have committed two out-ofservice violation orders in a ten-year period. - For at least three years if you have committed three or more out-of-service violation orders in a ten-year period.
+- For at least 90 days if you have committed your first violation of an out-of-service order. - For at least one year if you have committed two violations of an out-of-service order in a ten-year period. - For at least three years if you have committed three or more violations of an out-of-service order in a ten-year period.